His Mother's Boy: Plot

-As described in a film magazine, Matthew Denton (Ray) finds out that, because the Centipede oil wells do not pay a dividend, the villagers consider his father to be a swindler.
+As described in a film magazine, Matthew Denton finds out that, because the Centipede oil wells do not pay a dividend, the villagers consider his father to be a swindler.
 He leaves his mother and New England home to go to Centipede, Texas, to ascertain the cause of the shortage of oil.
-He becomes an employee under the direction of Banty Jones (Elmer), foreman of the wells, and a crook.
-He falls in love with Mabel Glenny (May), whom Jones considers to be his "gal."
+He becomes an employee under the direction of Banty Jones, foreman of the wells, and a crook.
+He falls in love with Mabel Glenny, whom Jones considers to be his "gal."
 When Mabel shows Matthew her engagement ring, Jones gives him a specified amount of time to get out of town.
 However, Matthew has found a valve that causes oil to be diverted to another company.
 He also learns that Jones is receiving the benefit from these stolen oil sales.
 A fight breaks out between the two men with Matthew the winner.
 Jones, humiliated, leaves, and Mabel is proud of Matthew.
 Back home the villagers are happy that the oil wells are safe and that dividends will be forthcoming again.